ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-archived-tuning.rst

-Many maneuvers have been fully tested, loops, rolls, inverted flight, etc.  Caution should be exercised if aggressive 3D type maneuvers are attempted, such as tic-tocs, etc.  While the control algorithms are fine, it's unproven if the system is able to maintain it's orientation relative the ground.
+Many maneuvers have been fully tested, loops, rolls, inverted flight, etc.  Caution should be exercised if aggressive 3D type maneuvers are attempted, such as tic-tocs, etc.  While the control algorithms are fine, it's unproven if the system is able to maintain its orientation relative the ground.
 In other FBL controllers, if this were to happen, the controller would simply turn off the self-leveling function but the acrobatic flight can continue as normal.
 But with APM:Copter, this